Skip to content

 @Passport.activated(false)

-@Passport.roleName({ name: 'admin' })
+@Passport.roleName({ name: 'systemAdmin' })

 These shorthands still map back to the generic aspect model.